Custom uploader

 {header:location}

-You can use JsonPath to parse URL from JSON response.
+You can use JsonPath to parse a URL from a JSON response.

 Syntax: